 Note: Anonymous written complaints will not be responded to.

 If unresolved, or to make a complaint/feedback directly to the Board, mail your written complaint/feedback to the President of the Board of Directors, 100 McRae Ave., Port Colborne, ON L3K 2A8.
 The President will review and make note of the complaint and place it with the Chairperson of the Quality Enhancement Committee or place it before the Board of Directors.
-The President or Executive Director will respond within fifteen (15) days.
+The President or CEO will respond within fifteen (15) days.